lopespm/lopespm.github.com/source/_posts/2026-06-07-ai_revive_old_projects_part_one.md

 - **New model**: instead of Llama3 8B, use the newer and more powerful Qwen 2.5 model.
 - **Agentic behaviour for research**: instead of performing a single query to the vector database to retrieve contextual information, the agent can do as many queries to the contextual data as it needs (up to a limit of course).
 The main point here is that once the agent is satisfied with the amount of context, it can stop information gathering altogether, which reduces context noise.
 - **Embeddings model**: updated to the more capable Qwen3 embeddings model
 - **Streaming**: instead of waiting for the model to generate the entire response, the response is now written as soon as the first token arrives.
-A much fluid experience.
+A much more fluid experience.
 - **Presentation**: added several nice progress bars and indicators that give the user better feedback on what is happening behind the scenes.
 - **Performance**: the entire system is now much more performant, leveraging threading whenever possible, specially when creating embeddings, which is a fairly time consuming process
 - **Correct system prompt structure**: the system prompt had several gaps in its structure and how the conversation should be provided to the LLM.
 This is now fixed.